Magnitus-/tractr-dockerfiles/letsencrypt/README.md

 ## Usage

-1. Customize the docker-compose.yml file to suit your needs.
-See "Customizations".
+1. Customize one of the docker-compose files to suit your needs.
+See "Customizations" and "Docker-Compose Files".
+To keep instructions succint, I'll assume docker-compose.yml is used.
 2. Ensure you have a reverse-proxy image ready that can (see reverse proxy example):
   - Link to the letsencrypt-server container
   - Maps requests of the ```/.well-known/acme-challenge/{path*}``` variety to the letsencrypt-server container on port 8080